masagrator/nvn-shader-compiler/README.md

 options:
 ```
   -h, --help
-        show help message and exit
+        show help message and exit.
   -o, --output OUTPUT
         write the compiled GLSLCoutput binary blob here, it will also output
-        to the same folder code and control section of each shader as separate files
+        to the same folder code and control section of each shader as separate files.
   --epicsh
         write each shader's code+control sections merged into one file per stage,
         in epicshf format (u64 code size, code data, u64 control size, control data)